JessicaRudd/badgetracker/README.md

 - This is the "unofficial" GDG RTC campaign badge tracker.
 - This web-based tracker was developed in Flutter, powered by the Google Cloud (hosted in Firebase Cloud Firestore, powered by Google Cloud Functions)
-- It was originally designed for the GDG Lawrence community by Roman Jaquez
+- It was originally designed for the GDG Lawrence community
+- I've been making updates to it so as to make it generic enough so that any other community engaging in the RTC (Road To Certification) GDG Campaign can use it effectively.

 ## Features
 - Track the number of sessions in the RTC campaign